 They make memories and friends that will stay with them for a lifetime.
 They trek through exhilarating challenging scenery, experience the sights, smells and noise of capital cities and embark on volunteering projects – giving back to the local communities.

 Sixth formers from the College have climbed 6,000m on the North Face of Everest, summited Mount Mururata (5,850m) in the Andes, crossed the Atacama Desert, explored tributaries of the Amazon by dugout canoe, hacked their way through the jungles of Borneo, built a 70m concrete road in Vietnam, refurbished a school in Uganda, spent three weeks on safari in Botswana, endured a 20 day trek around the Annapurna, seen funeral ghats in Kathmandu and played football with the locals on floating islands on Lake Titicaca.
-In 2023 we are planning our trip to Nepal.
+We are now planning our trip to the Northern Himalayas in 2026.

 Where Next?